dlannan/defold-warbattlesmp-nakama/README.md

 The main structure of the game is:
 - User starts app
-- Game name is generated or it can be entered (to join a game)
+- Game name is auto generated or it can be entered (to join a game)
 - User name is auto generated (its easy enough to add a panel to modify the user name as an exercise for the developer)
 - User connects to or creates a game.
 The client will request to create a game with the given name if it cannot find one to connect to.
-This uses RPC, because I didnt want to use any match-making services.
+This uses RPC, because I didnt want to use any match-making services in Nakama (its not really suited to direct game connects).
 - Once connected the game sends initializers for where the tanks were started (so the client can do the same) and begins sending updates 1 per second in the main loop on the server.
 - The main loop does _not_ update all player states all the time.
 All player events are separately broadcast depending on the event types.
 - As the player moves, the server is updated, and then the server updates other players.
 Sometimes these updates are coalesced to minimize server output.
-- Weapons and explostions are events that are simulated local and sent to other players.
+- Weapons and explostions are events that are simulated locally and sent to other players.
 The server decides on any state conflicts. ie if player X beats player Y to destroy a tank.

 The whole game is intended as a simplistic demo, not a completed game.
 However, there should be enough example code of how to do many different network related operations on both client and server so as to help people to develop complete game code themselves.